-Once enrolled in a dual credit course, the college determines the drop date and tuition reimbursement policy.
-Students must know this information and understand how a dropped course may affect their high school graduation plans.
+Once enrolled in a dual credit course, the drop date and tuition reimbursement policy are determined by the college.
+It is very important that students know this information and understand how a dropped course may affect their high school graduation plans.
 Also, students should be aware that Texas Senate Bill 1231 limits the number of classes a student may drop during his/her college career.
 If a student chooses to drop a dual credit course, it is the student's responsibility to ensure that all required drop/withdrawal forms are submitted to Navarro College by the college's established deadline.